mal5482/2018CS109A_FinalProject_G18/Models.md

 plt.legend(frameon=True);
 ```
 ![Distribution of CDRSB_bl](/images/c0.png)

+Although there is overlap among the disbtributions, CDRSB_bl generally distinguishes well between the three classes, especiall between CN and the other two classes.

 ### <a name="cdrsb3"></a> 2) Decision tree with only CDRSB_bl
 Because CDRSB_bl does not have missing values, imputation methods do not affect model with CDRSB_bl as the only predictor.